top of page

 In general, the best hairstyle is the one you can recreate yourself.
 Avoid styling your hair in a way that you're not accustomed to or at ease with, since you would want to appear the same in your headshot, as you do when you meet people in person.

 Use hairspray or gel to hold your hair in place and products that enhance shine (without making your hair look wet).
-Shine is fantastic for hair, so avoid mattifying products because they'll make your hair look dull and lifeless.
+Shine is fantastic for hair, so avoid mattifying products that could make your hair look dull.

 For longer hair, a gentle blowout can give your hair better volume for a shoot.

 Don't forget to bring a brush or comb, and/or hairspray for retouches.
-Hairspray might also be needed to combat wind if your shoot is being done outdoors.
-Bring hair pins and hair ties in case you need them during the shoot.
+Bring hair pins and hair ties in case you need them during the shoot -and I have tons of those here as well!

 Final Tips!

-Drink extra water in the 3-4 days leading up to the shoot.
-As mentioned previously in this guide, skin looks way better when you drink extra water.
+• Drink plenty of water in the 3-4 days leading up to the shoot.
+As mentioned previously in this guide, your skin will look best when it's hydrated.

-Do not try new skin products during the 3-4 days before your shoot.
+• Do not try new skin products before your shoot.
 Whenever trying a new product, there is a chance of a skin breakout, so it's best to keep it simple and stick to what you know works.

-Try your outfits and compare your outfits to your makeup.
-When you're picking out what to wear, consider applying your makeup as a test so you can ensure your clothing matches your makeup too.
+• Try your outfits a few days before the photoshoot.
+When you're picking out what to wear, consider applying your makeup as a test so you can ensure your clothing matches your makeup as well.

 bottom of page